Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 Balenciaga did not respond to multiple requests for comment on Brown's social media appearance in the WFP sweatshirt.

 The associations with controversial public figures could hurt the World Food Programme's image, says Brad J. Bushman, a professor of communication and psychology at the Ohio State University.
-He is the coauthor of a 2014 study that looks at whether sex and violence affect buying intentions.
+He is the co-author of a 2014 study that looks at whether sex and violence affect buying intentions.

 "You want your brand to be associated with positive things.
 When it's not, people come to associate your brand with negative things," he says.